-It is these clumps of cells that keep on replicating and not dying that impinge on the bodies natural processes.
-Leading to malfunctioning of effected organs or body systems.
+It is these clumps of cells that keep on replicating and not dying that eventually impinge on the bodies natural processes, leading to the malfunctioning of affected organs or body systems.

-If not stopped, cancer cells will continuing to spread (or metastasize) to other organs and body systems making them malfunction too.
-Until, in the end, our body becomes overridden, stuggles to function, and ultimately we die.
+If not stopped, cancer cells will continue to spread (metastasize) to other organs and body systems making them malfunction too.
+Until, in the end, our body becomes overridden and struggles to function.

 Basics of Chemotherapy

 Chemotherapy drugs target cells that grow and divide quickly, ie cancer cells, the earlier the cancerous cells are found generally means the better outcomes However not every cancer cell responds to chemotherapy.

 Side effects – as chemotherapy affects not only cancer cells but all fast-growing healthy cells, those cells of the skin, hair, intestines, and bone marrow can be damaged.